What Is Discipleship? (Part 2)

 Discipleship should not be seen as something passive, but it is an active process.
 It cannot be forced, but it is something that one has to pursue.
 At the same time, discipleship is a natural process.
 If a person is truly and fully converted, then, like a child, they will grow into their belief and become more committed to their faith and desire to share that faith.

 Yet, many people in the Christian Faith are not considered disciples.
 They are not actively involved or engaged in doing something for the Lord.
 Christ is not the center of their daily lives, nor is he their focus.
 Those who desire to be disciples must learn to be committed to God and His purpose.
 They must understand that it is their job to spread the word of God and to help others to understand what it means to be a Christian.

 Carrying Out His Work

 There are many ways in which a person can be a disciple.
-Some have chosen to pursue the ministry and are spreading the word to others; others are working as leaders in the church, recruiting and training new members to help strengthen the church and creating a strong foundation for the future.
-Some have a desire to teach but do not have the opportunity to do so, so they search for other areas where they can make a difference.
+Some have chosen to pursue the ministry and are spreading the word to others; others are working as leaders in the church, recruiting and training new members to help strengthen the church and create a strong foundation for the future.
+Some have the desire to teach but do not have the opportunity to do so, so they search for other areas where they can make a difference.
 Some devote themselves to helping others, in whatever capacity they are allowed to do so, and they serve that role faithfully and diligently.

 To be a disciple is to be truly devoted to Christ and his word.
 It is a life-long process that is necessary for all Christians.
 It is a commitment.
-It is a devotion.
+It is devotion.
 A disciple is constantly striving to be better, serve Christ more and in whatever capacity they are called, and they can do so.